kkarpieszuk/wpforms-newbranch/README.md

 ### Tips, tricks and examples.

-Don't forget to wrap the title and id in the quotes (without them shell will interporet everything after `#` as comment and ignore ID).
+Don't forget to wrap the title and id in the quotes (without them shell will interpret everything after `#` as comment and ignore ID).

 If you want to create branch in other namespace than `core/` just add it on the beggining of the title: